JangamYsaKshit/python-projects/Personal Finance Analytics Engine/Readme.md

 The application helps users:

-* Record and view income and expenses
+* Record and view income and expenses.
 * Search for transactions
 * Calculate total income, expenses, and balance
 * Find average, highest, and lowest expenses